ytopt-team/ytopt/ytopt-libe/README.md

 This directory includes the ECP apps, ECP proxy apps, deep learning applications in pytorch/tensorflow, python applications, and julia application autotuned using ytopt-libe and ytopt only.

 ```
+hpo4mse/
+    Hyperparameter Optimization for the Benchmark to minimize the absolute value of the MSE ((Mean Squared Error) difference between mixture model and Splines.
+This is the typical example with the latest features.
+Recommand to start ytopt with this example.
 hpo/
     Hyperparameter optimization with 7 and 17 hyperparameters
 hpo4llm/